OathPros/COMP3/source/index.rst

 GNOME Human Interface Guidelines
 ================================

 The GNOME Human Interface Guidelines are the primary source of design documentation for those creating software with the GNOME development platform.
-They are primarily intended for application designers and developers, but are relevant to anyone wanting to familiarize themselves with GNOME UX.
+They are primarily intended for app designers and developers, but are relevant to anyone wanting to familiarize themselves with GNOME UX.

 Platform Definition
 -------------------

 The HIG is intended to be used in conjunction with recent versions of the GNOME platform, in particular GTK 4 and libadwaita.
-However, much of the HIG is also relevant to applications that are using GTK 3 and libhandy.
+However, much of the HIG is also relevant to apps that are using GTK 3 and libhandy.

 Content Overview
 ----------------